AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 analyzed for ...*", this means that such an analysis is incomplete, this may result in rule false negatives.

-This rule has the following (mandatory) parameter for the ``+R`` option:
+This rule has the following (mandatory) parameter for the ``+R`` option and for LKQL rule options files:

-*N*
+*N [int]*
    Positive integer specifying the maximum level of nested calls to subprograms to which pragma Inline has been applied.

 .. rubric:: Example